-Goals and Objectives: There are hundreds of companies within the Hi Tech world, as well as those in other industries that require some form of documentation in English (and other languages as well).
-While 15-20 years ago, anyone with a fairly decent command of the English language could enter this field, the hi-tech industry as a whole is far more sophisticated today and the requirements for entry-level writers has risen considerably.
-Writers must be able to create a wide variety of document types in a wide variety of formats, and using a wide variety of specialized tools – before they are given the opportunity to show their personal skills.
+Goals and Objectives: There are hundreds of hi-tech and low-tech companies that require some form of documentation in English (and other languages as well).
+Twenty years ago, anyone with a fairly decent command of the English language could enter this field.
+Today, this is no longer the case, The hi-tech industry as a whole is far more sophisticated today and the requirements for entry-level writers has risen considerably.
+Writers must be able to create a wide variety of document types in a wide variety of formats, and be prepared to work with specialized tools BEFORE they are given the opportunity to show their personal skills.

 WritePoint’s Technical Writing Course has been recognized as one of the best in Israel, providing all the training you need to work effectively and correctly as a technical writer.
 In a bad economy, you need all the help you can get to provide you with that critical edge.
 WritePoint’s course provides this valuable advantage with the longest and most in-depth course – now available globally thanks to our Face2Face course in Jerusalem AND our OnDemand course.